Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 For Kapha Types

 Kapha types may resist Yoga Nidra because it feels too similar to their natural tendency toward heaviness and sleep.
-However, conscious rest is fundamentally different from unconscious sleep.
+But conscious rest is fundamentally different from unconscious sleep.

 Benefits:

-- Provides deep rest without the heaviness of oversleeping
+- Deep rest without the heaviness of oversleeping

 - Helps distinguish between true rest and Tamasic (inert) sleep